cloudx-labs/posts/posts/hoxonstudios/cirular-dependencies-microservices.md

 ## Leaking domain knowledge

-A very imperceptible way of creating circular dependencies between services is sending requests with Ids, value objects, or any other kind of knowledge that belongs to the client service domain.
+A very imperceptible way of creating circular dependencies between services is sending requests with IDs, value objects, or any other kind of knowledge that belongs to the client service domain.

 ### Example